 How you measure risk changes over time as you spend your work and your free time.

 While risk is poorly defined in investing (well, it is market volatility or not depending on accumulation vs de-accumulation), reward seems relatively easy.

-It seems as if expected future returns are a good measure of the returns of the time you spend.
-Why else would you do something unless it was good for you now or good for you later?
-Even volunteering is good for you!
+Expected future returns are a good measure of the returns of the time you spend.
+Why else would you do something unless it was good for you now or later?

 How do you measure risk and reward?